Đorđe Jovanović (writer): Early life

 Đorđe Jovanović was born on 27 October 1909 in Belgrade.
 He was the son of Jovan "Kalča" and Danka Jovanović. Đorđe's father was a colonel.

 Đorđe Jovanović became friends with his classmate and future co-author Đorđe Kostić around 1920, when they discussed the expulsion of a mutual classmate for spreading communist literature during Filip Filipović's mayoral campaign.
 The two initially bonded over their shared admiration for Miroslav Krleža and August Cesarec.
+They first became captivated by poetry after reading the poem Stražilovo by Miloš Crnjanski.

+Pre-Surrealist activities

 Along with another classmate, Oskar Davičo, Kostić and Jovanović would go on to represent the younger generation of the Yugoslav Surrealist movement.
 Before joining the core of the local movement in 1930, the group would publish several literary magazines during their high school years.
 The group's first foray into publishing was the single-issue magazine Okna (Panes), published in 1925 and edited by Jovanović.
 Okna featured the first published prose of Oskar Davičo.

 In 1926, Jovanović and Kostić, alongside Filip Vasić and Božidar Z. Marković, published the magazine Stišavanja (Becalmings).
 The magazine was inspired by the writings of Robert Desnos, and included a translation of his poetry.
 It also featured Jovanović's critical essays on Ljubomir Micić, Stanislav Vinaver, Aleksandar Vučo, Rade Drainac and others, as well as an innovative short story by Jovanović titled "A Castle neither in the Sky nor on Earth (Composed According to the Words of the Vagabond Njegovan)".
 Filip Vasić provided the illustrations for Stišavanja.
+The title of the magazine was a reference to Kostić and Jovanović's belief that after the cessation of avant-garde magazines Svedočanstva and Putevi, the movement had entered a phase of stagnation.

 Around this time, Jovanović was expelled from the First Belgrade Gymnasium for refusing to obey the dress code.
 He transferred to the Fourth Belgrade Gymnasium where he would meet Dušan Matić, one of his teachers at the time.
 According to Đorđe Kostić, it was during this time that Jovanović struggled with alcoholism, started abusing ether and developed a personal ethic of being "lifelike", eschewing nonconformism and adopting a hedonistic attitude.
 Because of all this, the two drifted apart for a short while.
 They reconnected in the autumn of 1927, when Jovanović introduced his former classmate to Matić.
 Soon after, Jovanović enrolled at the University of Belgrade to study philosophy.
 In 1928, Jovanović introduced Matić to Oskar Davičo, who took an instant liking to him after discussing their shared disdain for mainstream poets like Jovan Dučić and Milan Rakić, as well as the literary critic Bogdan Popović.